How to Potty Train a Puppy Using a Crate and Playpen Setup

 • Your puppy still needs more guidance and consistency.

-It’s your job—as the human with the bigger brain—to lead the learning process with patience, structure, and compassion.
+👉 Remember: It’s your job—as the human with the bigger brain—to lead the learning process with patience, structure, and compassion.
+No exceptions.
+Potty training success is built on trust, not fear.

 RELATED POST: How To Train A Puppy NOT to Do Something

-How to tell your puppy needs to go potty
+Here are the most common signs your puppy needs to go potty during housebreaking:

-potty training a goldendoodle puppy
+potty training a 9 week old goldendoodle puppy to use an indoor grass patch

 • Sniffing and wandering away